 Regardless, LLCs enjoy a simpler formation process and general management structure than S-corporations.
 Additionally, LLCs are taxed under the self-employment tax just like a sole-proprietorship or partnership, unless it otherwise files to be taxed like a corporation.

-While S-corporations do have more restrictions than limited liability companies, there remain many benefits to the S-corporation structure.
+While S-corporations do have more restrictions than other tax elections, there remain many benefits to the S-corporation structure.
 S-corps have the ability to buy or sell company stock and enjoy perpetual succession until shareholders vote to liquidate, whereas LLCs must determine a dissolution date in their articles of organization with the state.

 There are a variety of reasons why an S-corp may want to form an LLC.
 For example, in terms of ownership structure and company profit distribution, an LLC offers more flexibility than that of an S-corporation.
 This flexibility can be useful when members play different roles within the company or make varying initial contributions.
 S-corporations require that shares be distributed proportionally to shareholder contribution.
 However, the flexibility of the LLC does not have this requirement, allowing you to distribute profits as you see fit.